nikitaredy/nikitaredy/README.md

 🌷 Passionate about **LLMs, Full Stack, and Future Tech**

-🌷 Founder @ CoSync — turning chaos into coordination.
+🌷 Building @ CoSync — turning chaos into coordination.

 🌷 Currently working on: